Created: March 25, 2026

 Events24 hours

-When a session expires, stale claimed or in-progress tasks are released back to open and that session's file locks are removed.
+When a session reaches the offline reclaim window, claimed or in-progress tasks are released back to open and that session's file locks are removed.

-Non-lock annotations are cleaned up by TTL, while locks stay exclusive and are cleared when the owning instance goes stale or deregisters.
+File locks stay exclusive and are cleared when the owning instance is reclaimed offline, deregisters, or completes the owning task.

 Tools